divblox/divblox.github.io/basic-training-exercise.md

 Additionally, we will create the following components:

--   A page where full CRUD of tickets and statuses is done
+-   A page where full CRUD of tickets and categories is done
 -   A page where we reuse the CREATE component for a ticket to allow the user to create tickets in a simple way

 We will also be building some custom functionality to demonstrate how to communicate between the front-end and back-end of a Divblox application.